cocogitto/cocogitto/docs/website/ci_cd/README.md

 ### GitHub release changelog

-Depending on the options provided the action will run check and/or create a release but if you need to perform some custom steps you can directly use `cog`.
+Depending on the options provided, the action will run checks and/or create a release.
+However, if you need to perform custom steps, you can directly use the `cog` command in your workflow.

 ```yaml
 on: